 • See brochure for pricing

-The Worldwide Assembly & Test Facility Database is a comprehensive data file tracking over comprehensive report tracking over 500 total back-end facilities of IDMs and outsourced semiconductor assembly and testing manufacturers in China, Taiwan, Korea, Japan, Southeast Asia, Europe, and the Americas.
-This report is an essential business tool for anyone interested to learn more about the semiconductor back-end supply chain.
+The Worldwide Assembly & Test Facility Database is a comprehensive data file that tracks over 670 back-end facilities of IDMs (Integrated Device Manufacturers) and outsourced semiconductor assembly and testing (OSAT) manufacturers globally.
+This database provides access to and insights into global assembly & test facilities in China, Taiwan, Korea, Japan, Southeast Asia, Europe, and the Americas.
+The report highlights packaging technology offerings by manufacturing location.

 Details include:

-• Plant site technology capability: Tape and Reel, Test
+• Plant site technology capability, including Wafer Sort, Final Test, Tape and Reel

 Key Highlights

-• More than 200 companies and more than 500 total back-end facilities
+• More than 200 companies and over 670 total back-end facilities

-• Over 80 bumping facilities, including over 50 with 300mm wafer bumping capacity
+• More than 85 bumping facilities, including more than 65 with 300mm wafer bumping capacity

 • More than 90 facilities offering WLCSP technology

-• Over 50 IDM A&T facilities in Southeast Asia, around 25 in China, and nearly 20 in Americas
+• More than 50 IDM A&T facilities in Southeast Asia, about 45 in China, nearly 20 in Americas, and more than 12 in Europe

 Features